zhenchen/fastbit-secompax/README.md

 fastbit-secompax
 ================

-Apply SECOMPAX to work with wah in bitmap index for FastBit.
+Apply SECOMPAX to work with WAH in bitmap index for FastBit.
 FastBit is a successful archival data management software using bitmap index to accerlate the query speed.

-SECOMPAX is a new bitmap index encoding algorithm, which is the abbreviations of Scope-Extended COMPressed Adaptive indeX.
-SECOMPAX is a descent of COMPAX with new designed codebook.
+SECOMPAX is a new bitmap index encoding algorithm, it is a descent of COMPAX with new designed codebook.
+SECOMPAX is the abbreviation of Scope-Extended COMPressed Adaptive indeX.
+In Chinese, it named "展域压缩自适应索引."

 SECOMPAX performs better compression ratio and fast encoding speed compared with the state-of-the-art bitmap index compression  algorithm, such as WAH (Word-Aligned-Hybrid), PLWAH(Position list word aligned hybrid) and COMPAX (COMPressed Adaptive indeX).